Aashishsharma/Learnings/Design Patterns/JS Design Patterns.md

 ![alt text](PNG/decorator-impl.PNG "Title")
 Here decorator pattern maynot be the best usecae, but if cost function differs greatly in in't impl, then decorator pattern is more suitable.

-##### 8. Facade pattern
+##### 8. Facade (the front of a building) pattern
-The Facade Pattern provides a unifi ed interface to a set of interfaces in a subsytem.
-Facade defi nes a higherlevel interface that makes the subsystem easier to use.
+The Facade Pattern provides a unified interface to a set of interfaces in a subsytem.
+Facade defines a higherlevel interface that makes the subsystem easier to use.
 ![alt text](PNG/facade.PNG "Title")
-**TV problem**
+Here and everywhere else client refers to some other piece of code **TV problem**
 ![alt text](PNG/facade-problem.PNG "Title")
 **solution**